Jefferson49/CustomModuleManager/README.md

 You can help to translate this module.
 The language files are available on [POEditor](https://poeditor.com/projects/view?id=795232), where you can update or add a language.

 Alternatively, you can directly edit the .po translation text files, which can be found in [/resources/lang/](resources/lang).
-You can use a specific editor like [Poedit](https://poedit.net/) or a text editor like notepad++ to work on translations and provide them in the [Github repository](https://github.com/Jefferson49/CustomModuleManager) of the module.
+You can use a specific editor like [Poedit](https://poedit.net/) or a text editor like notepad++ to work on translations and provide them in the [GitHub repository](https://github.com/Jefferson49/CustomModuleManager) of the module.
 You can do this via a pull request (if you know how to do), or by opening a new issue and attaching a .po file.

 Updated translations will be included in the next release of this module.